 Exploring the Caye by bikes, we come to a pre-school surrounded by a fence made to look like pencils.
 This is extraordinarily appropriate, as I’ve brought along bags of pencils to give to the needy kids.
 Reaching agreement with the teacher that gifts are OK, she escorts outside a class of ragtag little inmates hand in hand.
 I quickly get the lead out, and dole out my pencils in front of the colorful pencil fence.

 Calling the airport about the weather situation, we’re informed that tomorrow is the last day planes will be able to fly out.
-It has been confirmed that the island is now smack dab in the path of a mighty hurricane about to roar ashore within 24-48 hours, giving the island one Hell of a blow job!
-Regrettably it’s time for us to depart, as the low lying island is flatter than frog road kill and offers virtually zero protection.
+It has been confirmed that the island is now smack dab in the path of a mighty hurricane about to roar ashore within 24-48 hours.
+Regrettably it’s time for us to depart, as the low lying island is flatter than frog road kill and offers virtually zero protection from what is sure to be one Hell of a blow job!

 For a farewell feast we drop in to a little hole in the wall joint called Waragumas for a lobster dinner.
 The crustacean sensations are humongous, and our taste buds salivate with the certainty we have made a wise choice.
 Finishing the last of a nice bottle of wine, we head back to pack our bags for tomorrow’s evacuation.